oedp-comms/seekcommons-org-website/about.md

 If you are interested in becoming a network member or participating in SEEKCommons activities, please reach out to michelle at openenvironmentaldataproject.org.

 SEEKCommons is a collaboration between partners at the University of Notre Dame, the Open Environmental Data Project, and the HDF Group.
-SEEKCommons is made possible by an NSF FAIROS RCN grant (Award 2226425).
+The project is made possible by a National Science Foundation [FAIROS RCN grant (Award 2226425)](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2226425&HistoricalAwards=false).
 This award was jointly supported by the NSF Directorate for Social, Behavioral and Economic Sciences and the Office of Advanced Cyberinfrastructure.